multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 // and
 secret.text = KeychainWrapper.standard.string(forKey: "SecretMessage") ?? ""
 ```
-- Touch ID and Face ID are part of the Local Authentication framework, and our code needs to do three things Check whether the device is capable of supporting biometric authentication – that the hardware is available and is configured by the user.
+- Touch ID and Face ID are part of the `Local Authentication` framework, and our code needs to check whether the device is capable of supporting biometric authentication, that the hardware is available and is configured by the user.
-- biometry system begin a check now.
+- Biometry system checks.
 For Touch ID the string is written in code; for Face ID the string is written into our Info.plist file
-- when we're told whether Touch ID/Face ID was successful or not, it might not be on the main thread.
-This means we need to use async()
+- By the authentication we're told whether Touch ID/Face ID was successful or not, it might not be on the main thread.
+This means we need to use `async()`
 - `import LocalAuthentication`

 #### [Day 93](https://www.hackingwithswift.com/100/93)